ICTES-UNIOESTE/Length-at-first-maturity-of-freshwater-fish-from-Itaipu-Reservoir/README.md

  Each file contains methods for:

-  -Adjusting models for an fish species
+  -Adjusting models for a fish species

  -Fitting models individually for males and females and indicating if estimated L50 were different considering sexes